COVID-19 and Convalescent Plasma: Frequently Asked Questions

 What is the evidence that convalescent plasma might be beneficial in COVID-19?

-The use of convalescent plasma collected from previously infected individuals to passively-transfer antibodies in order to protect or treat humans dates back almost 100 years, with some evidence for benefit against rabies, hepatitis B, polio, measles, influenza, Ebola and other pathogens.1,2 Results from small case series during the prior MERS and SARS coronavirus outbreaks documented safety and faster viral clearance following convalescent plasma administration, particularly when given early in the disease course.
+The use of convalescent plasma (CP) collected from previously infected individuals to passively transfer antibodies in order to protect or treat humans dates back almost 100 years.
+CP has been used both as post-exposure prophylaxis as well as treatment for diverse infectious diseases, notably in times of outbreaks (e.g. polio) and pandemics (e.g. Spanish flu and now COVID-19).
+Other examples of CP use include rabies, hepatitis B, measles, influenza, Ebola and hemorrhagic fevers1, 2.
+Results from small case series during the prior MERS and SARS coronavirus outbreaks suggested that CP is safe and may confer clinical benefits, including faster viral clearance, particularly when administered early in the disease course.

-The vast majority of patients who recover from COVID-19 illness develop some level of circulating neutralizing antibodies to various SARS-CoV-2 proteins 2-3 weeks following infection, detectable by ELISA or other quantitative assays.
-This has been demonstrated in at least two cohorts of rhesus macaques infected with SARS-CoV-2 who generated antibody responses and could not be re-infected with the virus weeks to months later.
+The vast majority of patients who recover from COVID-19 illness develop circulating antibodies to various SARS-CoV-2 proteins 2-3 weeks following infection, which are detectable by ELISA or other quantitative assays and often correlate with the presence of neutralizing antibodies.
+These antibodies appear to be protective, based on several primate studies showing animals could not be re-infected with SARS-CoV-2 weeks to months later.

 What are the potential risks of convalescent plasma for COVID-19?

-How do recovered individuals sign-up to donate convalescent plasma?
+How do recovered individuals volunteer to donate convalescent plasma?

 Potential donors must have had documented SARS-CoV-2 infection (either nasopharyngeal swab positivity or serologic positivity), be symptom-free for at least 14 days, and meet standard blood donor eligibility requirements.
-New blood center sites for plasma collection are being set up almost daily, and information is rapidly evolving.
+Currently, individuals who themselves were treated with CP for their own COVID-19 illness are not allowed to donate blood products, including convalescent plasma, for 3 months.
+Donations can occur as frequently as weekly for several months following clearance of infection before antibody titers begin decreasing.
+Allowed donation frequency varies between blood centers.
 Listed below are some sites for referral of potential donors:

 - AABB: Information about convalescent plasma donation and a feature that helps potential donors locate AABB-accredited donation sites.
 Donors then contact these centers for more information on eligibility.